libapps/libapps-mirror/nassh/doc/FAQ.md

   mentioned.
 Then check the bug list at <https://goo.gl/VkasRC>.

-  If you don't see the issue there, you can search the archives of the chromium-hterm mailing list here: <https://goo.gl/RYHiK>.
+  If you don't see the issue there, you can search the archives of the [chromium-hterm mailing list].

-  If all else fails then join the chromium-hterm mailing list and post about what you've found.
+  If all else fails then join the [chromium-hterm mailing list] and post about what you've found.

   If your bug involves some mis-interpreted escape sequence and you want